qualabs/SMPTE-Copilot/README.md

 └── docker-compose.yml    # Docker configuration
 ```

+## Architecture Patterns

+The project uses two main architectural patterns that enable modularity and extensibility:

+1. **Factory Pattern with Dynamic Registry**: For component creation and registration
+2. **Pipeline Pattern**: For orchestrating sequential processing steps

 ### Module Architecture

 All main modules (`chunkers`, `embeddings`, `loaders`, `retrievers`, `vector_stores`) follow the same architectural structure based on the Factory pattern.
 This consistency facilitates code understanding and the incorporation of new components.